Kole Calhoun Preview, Player Props: Guardians vs. Twins

-On Monday, Kole Calhoun (.359 slugging percentage in past 10 games, with no home runs) and the Cleveland Guardians play the Minnesota Twins, whose starting pitcher will be Pablo Lopez.
-First pitch is at 6:10 PM ET.
+After going 0-for-4 in his last game, Kole Calhoun and the Cleveland Guardians take on the Minnesota Twins (who will hand the ball to Sonny Gray) at 6:10 PM ET on Tuesday.

-He had a hitless showing in his previous game (0-for-3) against the Rays.
+He had a hitless performance in his last game (0-for-4) against the Twins.

 Kole Calhoun Game Info & Props vs. the Twins